jjhiew/powderkeglabs-site/public/blog/electronic-condo-proxies.md

 #### Is This Legal?
 Yes!
 We have consulted with a number of top condominium law firms in Toronto who have confirmed that these electronic proxies are legally valid.
-In fact, the firms have agreed that electronic proxies, when done correctly, are better at preventing fraud than from traditional paper proxies.
+In fact, the firms have agreed that electronic proxies, when done correctly, are better at preventing condo proxy fraud than from traditional paper methods.

+Electronic Proxies aren't a new idea either, they've been used for public corporation shareholder meetings for the last two decades.
+A [Proxy Protocol](https://www.stac.ca/Public/PublicShowFile.aspx?fileID=229) is even defined by the [Security Transfers Association of Canada](https://www.stac.ca) for electronic voting.

 #### Want to see a demo?